Hari0810/Hari0810.github.io/projects/spark-max.md

 - Ensure that all MAXes are tied to a common ground.
 - Ensure all MAXes have a unique Device ID and that you are writing to that specific ID
 - CAN Bitrate MUST be 1MBPS
+- Avoid powering at 24V - the firmware starts bugging out.
+Must be a little lower.

 ## Reverse-engineering Version 25